hartfordsthistory/hartfordsthistory.github.io/people/spaulding.md

 [San Francisco Call, Volume 80, Number 168, 15 November 1896](https://cdnc.ucr.edu/?a=d&d=SFC18961115.2.181.10&srpos=44&e=-------en--20--41-byDA-txt-txIN-%22andrew+Spaulding%22-------)

-They attended a surprise party party
+They attended a surprise party...

 > SURPRISE PARTY.
 Musicale and Reception in Honor of Mrs. R. W. Moore.
 > A MOST successfully planned surprise party was that given to Mrs. R. \V. Moore at her residence on Valencia street, corner of Twentieth, lust Monday evening.
 Quite an ambitious programme waa rendered, consisting of instrumental selections by Miss Lotta Underbill ; vocal solos by Miss Grace Corwin.
 Mrs. W. Z King and H. Jones and a recitation by Miss Boardman.
 Remarks befitting the occasion were made by Dr. J. George GiDson, Rev. A. • M. Russell and A. B. Cheney, after which an elegant supper was served.